 However, this book was definitely within their instructional reading level, so I turned this lit study into a read–aloud.
-I read the book out loud (with several selected edits) to my gifted 6th graders over the course of two months.
+I read the book out loud (with several selected edits) to my 6th-graders over the course of two months.
+We had a blast.

 Here were some of the amazing benefits…

 I, like you, learned about “instructional” and “independent” reading levels in my pre-service days.

 - Instructional Level: kids can do it with a teacher’s help.

 - Independent Level: kids can do it on their own.

 When I learned about it, this topic was aimed at teaching really young readers.
 It took me a long time to realize that: super-advanced, older students also have instructional and independent reading levels.
 In fact, even grown-up Mr. Byrd can be confronted with a text that is a bit beyond my ability to understand, but (with a little help) I can still do it.

 Our most advanced kids should still be grappling with ideas at an instructional level, not just their independent level.
 It’s so easy to just let these students work in the corner and turn in their work later.
 If they can do it by themselves, then it’s (by definition) not at an instructional level!

 So this HG Wells book was definitely beyond my kids’ independent reading level.
 They needed me to help them make sense of it.
 I think some of my students hadn’t had that experience in years.